sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The `destination_path_actions` option can be defined for a transfer and will allow using a destination path and file name different than the source path and file name.
+In this way, you can define transfers to dynamic destination paths.

 This is configured using a set of rules which are applied based on expression matching the source path.